What Are The Do's And Don'ts Of Parent-Teacher Conferences?

 Let your child know that you will be visiting their school and meeting with their teacher or teachers.
 Ask your child what they think the teacher will say about them.
 Not only does this question and the previous ones help you to learn about your child's school experience, but they help you to learn something about how your child views himself or herself.

 Reflect on your own impressions of how things are going.
 Make a list of questions or comments that you may have about the school experience in general and your child in particular.
 We've all had the experience of going into a meeting, getting sidetracked by a discussion and leaving without having all of our questions answered.
 Teachers do not mind a parent with a notebook.

 Remember to ask a teacher about your child's friends.
 Your child's social life at school is as important as their academic life, (to them it is probably more important).
 Teachers usually have great insight into how students relate to their peers and can offer parents valuable suggestions on how to support their child's social development.
 This aspect of a student's life is crucial, from pre-kindergarten through high school, so it should be addressed with the teachers who have a front-row seat to your child's social scene.

 Be prepared to talk about your child's life outside of school.
 Volunteer information about your family which will help the teacher get better acquainted with you and your child.
 Sometimes it is the non-academic connections that teachers make that help strengthen the relationship within the classroom.
 This could be a simple anecdote about the family pet or a recent or upcoming weekend excursion.
 Discovering a mutual passion can create a special bond between teacher and child.

-Conference time is a wonderful opportunity to communicate with your child’s teachers, do make the most of it.
+Conference time is an excellent opportunity to communicate with your child's teachers, do make the most of it.
 Parents and teachers have the same goal, successful children.
 Let the conference be an event where parents and teachers together focus on the child and how to support him or her.
-I often speak about the importance of connection where children are concerned and conference time is a golden opportunity to strengthen the connection for families and teachers.
+I often speak about the importance of connection where children are concerned, and conference time is a golden opportunity to strengthen the connection for families and teachers.